 The English Organ School & Museum (EOS) is a not-for-profit association founded in 1996 to promote the understanding and appreciation of the organ as a musical instrument, to provide facilities for learning and playing the organ, and to promote other musical activities.

-EOS uses the buildings of the former Congregational Chapel (latterly the United Reformed Church) at Milborne Port, which were purchased in 1992 by concert organist and teacher Margaret Phillips (Professor of Organ at the Royal College of Music, London, from 1996–2021) and her late husband David Hunt to house their private collection of organs and other keyboard instruments.
+EOS uses the buildings of the former Congregational Chapel (latterly the United Reformed Church) at Milborne Port, which were purchased in 1992 by concert organist and teacher Margaret Phillips (Professor of Organ at the Royal College of Music, London, from 1996 2021) and her late husband David Hunt to house their private collection of organs and other keyboard instruments.
 These include chamber organs by Snetzler (1769), James Davis (c.
 1795) and William Gray (c.
 1805), a small church organ by John Clark (1858) and an unusual 3-manual house organ built in Dublin in 1865 (probably by Telford & Telford), all of which have Historic Organ Certificates issued by the British Institute of Organ Studies (BIOS).
 Two modern 2-manual mechanical action organs built to our specification by Peter Collins Ltd (1984 and 2000) are the main instruments for teaching and practice.
-An illustrated booklet giving details of instruments now or formerly in the EOS collection is available price £2.00 plus 50p postage.
-(New members receive a copy free of charge when enrolling.)
+An illustrated booklet giving details of instruments now or formerly in the EOS collection is available price £3.00 plus £1.00 postage.

 The collection is not open to the public but concerts and courses etc are held throughout the year, and membership of EOS is open to anyone interested in the objects of the association.
 Please click here for an application form for membership.